Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 *   The Doov R17 Pro uses A/B partitioning (so there are two system partitions, `system_a` and `system_b`)
 *   Both system partitions are contained within a single `super` partition.

 You cannot flash Lineage OS directly over a system partition that's embedded inside a `super` partition.
 So we must rebuild the `super` partition to include the Lineage OS ROM, then flash the entire `super` partition.
-The tools we’ll use are `imjtool`, `lpunpack`, and `lpmake`.
+The tools we’ll use are `imjtool`, `lpunpack` (optional), and `lpmake`.

 ### Extract the super partition